fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-You can ignore regular expression compare
+You can ignore the regular expression compare mode
 ```javascript
 String expected = "{\"a\":\".*me.*\"}";
 String actual = "{\"a\":\"some text\"}";